 - Graduates — 1,159

 Mayo Clinic Health System is an integral part of Mayo Clinic's medical and scientific educational programs.
-The Mayo Clinic Family Medicine Residency Program consistently is ranked in the top 10 programs nationally, and more than 80% percent of clinical rotations for the Physician Assistant training program are hosted by the health system.
+The Mayo Clinic Family Medicine Residency Program consistently is ranked in the top 10 programs nationally, and more than 80% of clinical rotations for the physician assistant training program are hosted.
 The experience gained through these residencies helps prepare physicians, advance practice providers, pharmacists and other professionals to bring Mayo Clinic-quality care to the local communities where they choose to establish their medical careers.

 - Clinical Pastoral Education — Eau Claire, Wisconsin

 - Certified Registered Nurse Anesthetist — La Crosse, Wisconsin

 - Family Medicine — Eau Claire, Wisconsin; La Crosse, Wisconsin; Kasson, Minnesota; and Mankato, Minnesota

 - Nurse Practitioner — Mankato, Minnesota